rchapin/workstation-setup/README.md

 The PyDeploy Configs repo defines a default set of configurations for all of the deployment tasks on a per distro basis.

-These configurations can be overridden or extended based on the type of configuration that is being mutated.
+These configurations can be overridden by defining an overriding set of configurations on a task-by-task basis under a `task_configs` top level key.

-Each task has a top-level config black that is the exact same name as the task evoked on the command-line.
+Each task has a top-level config block that is the exact same name as the task evoked on the command-line.
 The `install-docker` task has a `install-docker` top-level config entry in the PyDeploy Configs yaml file.

-Config keys that have a single value can be overridden and configs keys with list values can either be overridden or extended.

 An example config file:
 ```
 task_configs:
     # Indicate that we want to override the install-maven configs in
-    # the PyDeploy Config file
+    # the PyDeploy Config file.
     install-maven:

         # Indicate which of the config elements of the install-maven
-        # config we want to override
+        # config we want to override and provide a value.
-        version:

-            # Indicate the mode [OVERRIDE|APPEND]
-            # OVERRIDE will completely replace the targeted config
-            mode: OVERRIDE

-            # Define the value that we want to use to override the
-            # install-maven.version config
-            value: 3.6.3
+        version: 3.6.3

     # Indicate that we want to override the install-packages configs in
-    # the PyDeploy Config file
+    # the PyDeploy Config file.
     install-packages:

-        # Indicate which of the config elements of the install-maven
+        # Indicate which of the config elements of the install-packages
-        # config we want to override
+        # config we want to override and provide a complete replacement for
+        # the default values.
         packages:

-            # Indicate the mode [OVERRIDE|APPEND]
-            # APPEND will add any elements defined here to the existing
-            # list of configuration elements.
-            mode: APPEND

-            # Define a list of elements that we want appended to the
-            # install-packages.packages configuration list.
-            value:
            - remmina
            - hp-ppd
            - hplip
            - hplip-gui
 ```

 ## Developing and Debugging